-ART 115 - Art History Survey II
+ART 115 - Art History Survey II 3 0 0 0 3

 This course covers the development of art forms from the Renaissance to the present.
 Emphasis is placed on content, terminology, design, and style.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of human social development.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.